 Walk past the old Mill House, back into Dorset, and turn right over a bridge.
 Continue to follow the valley into Lyme, weaving your way around trees and over little bridges to arrive back into town.
 Turn right on the road to cross the river and then left, through a large gate onto another footpath.
 Bear right to enter into the trees, a real slice of wildness in the centre of Lyme.

 Climb up the hill, the town and views hidden from sight until you reach Woodmead Road, where the blue sea and peak of Golden Cap appear to the east.
-Turn right to a junction to come face to face with the Dorset Hotel, where you have a choice.
-You can either turn left to head down the hill, back into Lyme’s town centre, or straight on to return to Holmbush car park and your vehicle.
+Here there is a choice.
+You can either turn left to head down the hill, back into Lyme’s town centre.
+This route returns to the river where, at the bridge of Coombe Street, a faint piece of art work is engrained into the riverside wall.
+The origami crane, holding an orange fish, has been claimed by the famous graffiti artist Banksy.
+Overtime it has faded and the crane is slowly losing its fish.

-One thought on “Lyme Regis to Cannington”
+6 thoughts on “Lyme Regis to Cannington”